 One of the Bears' biggest games every year is against Stanford.
 These two Bay Area college teams are fierce rivals, and the game always draws a large audience.

-This year's Big Game is on November 19 at Berkeley.
+This year's Big Game is on November 23 at Stanford.
 I recommend picking up tickets as early as possible because this game sells out well in advance.

 You will find tickets for California Berkeley Golden Bears football games on Ticketmaster.
 This is the best place to look for early season games and those that probably won't sell out.
 Click here to find tickets on Ticketmaster.